markusstraub/mdsplit/test_expected/by_h1/subdirectory/in_subdir/Chapter 1 in Subdirectory.md

-# Nested File
+# Chapter 1 in Subdirectory

 This file is here just for testing handling of subdirectories.

-# Nested Chapter 2

-More words.